ismaelresp/docker-postgres-rdkit/install/README.txt

  7. If you ran the command in the previous step, run 'bash' in the terminal or repeat step 2.

+CAUTION: Following step ERASES the folder, subfolders and its contents or the file in the path $RDBASE, a variable set up in config.sh, '/rdkit' by default.
+CAUTION: Following step ERASES the file ${RDKIT_VERSION}.tar.gz in the current working directory. ${RDKIT_VERSION} a variable set up in config.sh, and its value followes by default the pattern  'Release_yyyy_mm_n' , where y, m and n are numbers.
  8. Run in the terminal 'sudo bash -i install_rdkit_cartridge.sh'.

  9. Restart postgresql or reboot the machine.
 Repeat step 2.